WHATS HOT

 Inadequate pre-natal care

-Many teenagers have an unhealthy diet, consuming too many takeaways and high salt, high sugar . vitamins with would help prevent certain birth defects, more so than any other pregnancy age group.
+Many teenagers have an unhealthy diet, consuming too many takeaways and high salt, high sugar foods.
+Prenatal vitamins with folic acid would help prevent certain birth defects, more so than any other pregnancy age group.

-Women should ideally take prenatal vitamins before and then throughout their pregnancy, but as most teenage pregnancies are unplanned, this seldom happens.
+Women should ideally take prenatal vitamins before getting pregnant and then throughout their pregnancy, but as most teenage pregnancies are unplanned, this seldom happens.

-Anemia (low iron levels in the ) is more common among teenage mothers.
+Anemia (low iron levels in the blood) is more common among teenage mothers.

 High blood pressure